Tesla charge port won't open or close: motor and latch failures, error fixes (2026)

 - Disconnect 12V from the car for 10 minutes (via the service connector under the hood) → the actuator "forgets" its position.

-- Sometimes manually rotating the mechanism through the drain hole helps (see Service Manual).
+- Sometimes manually rotating the mechanism through the drain hole helps — a community trick, not in the Service Manual.

 - If the connector still won't come out — last resort: disassembly from the rear arch inside the trunk (3 bolts + 1 connector).